James Irwin: Apollo 15

-During the post-trans-Earth injection (TEI) phase of the mission there wasn't much more for Irwin to do other than provide help with Al Worden's EVA to retrieve film magazines from the CSM's SIM bay, by donning a pressure suit and monitoring him.
+During the post-trans-Earth injection (TEI) phase of the mission there was not much more for Irwin to do other than provide help with Al Worden's EVA to retrieve film magazines from the CSM's SIM bay, by donning a pressure suit and monitoring him.
 He was able to rest and apparently recover during the rest of the mission.
 The flight surgeons continued to monitor his EKG until splashdown, but his heart rhythm was normal.
 This incident was not discussed during the mission debriefing sessions, and the condition did not appear when he returned to Earth.

 Post-NASA career

 After the return of Apollo 15 to Earth, it was discovered that without authority the crew had taken 398 commemorative first day covers to the Moon of which a hundred were then sold to a German stamp dealer.
 The profits of the sale were intended to be used to establish trust funds for the children of Apollo 15's crew.
 NASA had turned a blind eye to similar activities on earlier flights, but on this occasion the administration reprimanded the astronauts, and they never received any funds from the sales.
 Irwin had announced his intent to retire from the Air Force and resign from NASA prior to the reprimand.
 During a subsequent investigations by NASA, the Attorney General, and Congress, the astronauts surrendered the covers still in their possession; they were returned in 1983.
 Slate magazine opined that the action effectively exonerated the astronauts.

 By his own admission, Irwin was not a committed Christian during his years at NASA.
 After his retirement as a colonel in 1972, Irwin founded the High Flight Foundation.
 He spent the next 20 years as a "Goodwill Ambassador for the Prince of Peace", stating that "Jesus walking on the earth is more important than man walking on the moon".
 He said that his experiences in space had made God more real to him than before.
 Irwin and his wife stated that his Christian rebirth, which happened while he was in space, saved their marriage and made their lives much happier.

 Beginning in 1973, Irwin led several expeditions to Mount Ararat, Turkey, in search of the remains of Noah's Ark.
 In 1982, he was injured during the descent and had to be transported down the mountain on horseback.
 In More Than Earthlings, Irwin wrote expressing his view that the Genesis creation narrative was real, literal history.